encoredev/encore/docs/observability/dev-dash.md

 subtitle: Built-in tools for simplicity and productivity
 ---

-Encore provides an efficient local development workflow that automatically provisions [local infrastructure](/docs/deploy/infra#local-development) and supports [automated testing](/docs/develop/testing) with dedicated test infrastructure.
+Encore provides an efficient local development workflow that automatically provisions [local infrastructure](/docs/deploy/infra#local-development) and supports automated testing with dedicated test infrastructure.

 The local environment also comes with a built-in Local Development Dashboard to simplify development and improve productivity.
 It has several features to help you design, develop, and debug your application:

+* [Service Catalog](/docs/develop/api-docs) with Automatic API Documentation
-* [Service Catalog](/docs/develop/api-docs) and API Explorer for easily making API calls to your local backend
+* API Explorer to call your APIs
 * [Distributed Tracing](./tracing) for simple and powerful debugging
-* [Automatic API Documentation](../develop/api-docs) for knowledge sharing and answering questions
 * [Encore Flow](/docs/develop/encore-flow) for visualizing your microservices architecture

 All these features update in real-time as you make changes to your application.

-To access the dashboard, start your Encore application with `encore run` and it opens automatically.
+To access the dashboard, start your Encore application with `encore run` and it will open automatically.
 You can also follow the link in your terminal:

 ```bash
 $ encore run